teobouvard/study/lab4/answers.md

 for Lab 4 in this file.

 1. Is it possible that Paxos enters an infinite loop?
 Explain.
-Yes, it is possible when the majority of the nodes prepare at the same time and keep retring to prepare at the same time over and over again.
+Yes, it is possible when the majority of the nodes propose at the same time and keep retring to propose at the same time over and over again.
 For example:
 A sends a prepare(1) message.
 Simultaneously, B sends a prepare(1) message.